Dylan Moore Player Props: Mariners vs. Royals

 Royals Pitching Rankings

-- The Royals have the 28th-ranked team ERA among all league pitching staffs (5.13).
+- The pitching staff for the Royals has a collective eight K/9, the third-worst in the league.

-- Royals pitchers combine to surrender 145 total home runs at a clip of 1.2 per game (to rank 19th in baseball).
+- The Royals have a 5.14 team ERA that ranks 28th among all league pitching staffs.

-- In his most recent time out on Tuesday against the Boston Red Sox, the right-hander threw 6 2/3 innings, giving up three earned runs while surrendering five hits.
+- In his last time out on Wednesday, the righty went eight innings against the Boston Red Sox, giving up four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.